DavidHaynesHasGitHub/GA/source/index.html.md

 ### Implementing Exponential Back-off

-Exponential back-off is the process of a client periodically retrying a failed request over an increasing amount of time.
-It is a standard error handling strategy for network applications.
-Besides being “required”, using exponential back-off increases the efficiency of bandwidth usage, reduces the number of requests required to get successful response, and maximizes the throughput of requests in concurrent environments.
+Exponential back-off is the process of a client periodically retrying a failed request over an increasing amount of time. *It is a standard error handling strategy for network applications.* Besides being “required”, using exponential back-off increases the efficiency of bandwidth usage, reduces the number of requests required to get successful response, and maximizes the throughput of requests in concurrent environments.
 The flow of implementing a simple exponential back-off is as follows:

 1. Make a request to the API
-2. Receive the response, check for error that has a retry-able error code (such as 503)
+2. Receive the response, check for error that **has a retry-able error code (such as 503)**
 3. Wait 1s + random_number_milliseconds seconds
 4. Retry request
-5. Receive the response, check for error that has a retry-able error code (such as 503)
+5. Receive the response, check for error that **has a retry-able error code (such as 503)**
 6. Wait 2s + random_number_milliseconds seconds
 7. Retry request
-8. Receive the response, check for error that has a retry-able error code (such as 503)
+8. Receive the response, check for error that **has a retry-able error code (such as 503)**
 9. Wait   seconds
 10. Retry request
-11. Receive the response, check for error that has a retry-able error code (such as 503)
+11. Receive the response, check for error that **has a retry-able error code (such as 503)**
 12. Wait 8s + random_number_milliseconds seconds
 13. Retry request
-14. Receive the response, check for error that has a retry-able error code (such as 503)
+14. Receive the response, check for error that **has a retry-able error code (such as 503)**
 15. Wait 16s + random_number_milliseconds seconds
 16. Retry request
 17. If you still get an error, stop and log the error

-**Note:** _random_number_milliseonds MUST be redefined after each “Wait”_
+**Note:** _random_number_milliseconds MUST be redefined after each “Wait”_

 In the above flow, random_number_milliseconds is a random number of milliseconds less than or equal to 1000.
 This is necessary to avoid certain lock errors in some concurrent implementations.

 **Note:** _the wait is always (2^n) + random_number_milliseconds, where n is a mono-tonically increasing integer initially defined as 0.
 N is incremented by 1 for each iteration (each request)_

+The algorithm is set to terminate when n == 5.
+This ceiling is in place to prevent clients from retrying infinitely, and results in a total delay of 32 seconds before a deemed “unrecoverable error”.

 # API Function Definitions

 ## Required Authentication Variables

-While we have outlined each of the request and response API calls, its important to know that you must submit through your ResellerID, destination SupplierId and APIKey with every API request to our systems.
+While we have outlined each of the request and response API calls, its important to know that you must submit through your *ResellerID*, destination *SupplierId* and *APIKey* with every API request to our systems.

 ## Activity List Requests